 Survivors that reach this stage are very likely to make a functional recovery.
 Generally, the less severe the brain injury, the better the recovery outlook, however, many survivors with severe brain injuries have made astounding recoveries.

-Still, the length of acute hospital stay varies, but once the survivor is stable and no further complications have been detected, they may be discharged and return back home.
+Still, the length of acute hospital stay varies, but once the survivor is stable and no further complications have been detected, some survivors are discharged to a rehabilitation facility for intensive therapy before going home, while others return directly home.

 Transition from the Hospital to Home After Brain Injury